 Tuesday, October 3, 2017

-Near the end of the speech, King called for unity.
+Near the end of "The Future of Integration," King called for unity.
 “I do want to mention finally that if we are to move on in the days ahead and bring into being a truly integrated society, we must recognize that our destinies are tied together,” he said.
 “The black man must recognize that his destiny is tied up with the destiny of the white man, and the white man must recognize that his destiny is tied up with the destiny of the black man.”